marjanpoimijat/berry-picker-tracker-server/README.md

 ```
 NLS_API_KEY=*API KEY*
 ```
 API key for getting map tiles from National Land Survey of Finland.
 Instructions for acquiring one can be found [HERE](https://www.maanmittauslaitos.fi/rajapinnat/api-avaimen-ohje).
-The right API is found from [HERE](https://www.maanmittauslaitos.fi/karttakuvapalvelu/tekninen-kuvaus-wmts#avoin-rajapintayhteys) but the right API is already hard coded in the application.
+The right API is found from [HERE](https://www.maanmittauslaitos.fi/karttakuvapalvelu/tekninen-kuvaus-wmts#avoin-rajapintayhteys) but it is already hard coded in the application.

 ```
 DATABASE_URI=*local database address*